techidaily/site-fox-hovers/source/_posts/new-2024-approved-enhance-filmmaking-on-iphone-top-camera-extensions-listed.md

 ## Tripod with Phone Mount

 Being perfectly still while taking the picture or while you are recording something can be extremely difficult.
 To make things even worse iPhones are very light for a camera and even breathing can cause the unwanted movement.
 The tripod's main purpose is to ensure that the camera is perfectly still while you are using it.
-[GorilaPod Magnetic](https://www.amazon.com/gp/product/B018UP7Z5O/ref=as%5Fli%5Fss%5Ftl?keywords=gorilla%20pod%20magnetic&qid=1458755433&ref%5F=sr%5F1%5F2&sr=8-2&linkCode=sl1&tag=thapfa-20&linkId=88fc16ee78056eedb4fed585d9f4d73c)is a tripod that is intended for ultra light cameras, which makes it an excellent choice as a tripod for your iPhone.
+[GorilaPod Magnetic](https://www.amazon.com/gp/product/B018UP7Z5O/ref=as%5Fli%5Fss%5Ftl?keywords=gorilla%20pod%20magnetic&qid=1458755433&ref%5F=sr%5F1%5F2&sr=8-2&linkCode=sl1&tag=thapfa-20&linkId=88fc16ee78056eedb4fed585d9f4d73c) is a tripod that is intended for ultra light cameras, which makes it an excellent choice as a tripod for your iPhone.
 It sticks to any magnetic surface and it can be wrapped around anything else.
 GorilaPod Magnetic is tiny and it can be easily carried around, but the tripod's mount can have problems holding the iPhone for a long period of time in an unnatural position.

 ![iphone-tripod](https://images.wondershare.com/filmora/article-images/iphone-tripod.jpg)